tersesystems/echopraxia/README.md

 ## Log4J

-There is a Log4J implementation, which does not rely on a given JSON layout (XXX detail why nothing works with custom fields)
+There is a Log4J implementation that works with the [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html).

 Maven: